5 Ways to Get the Experience You Need to Get Your First Clients

 Looking back on my freelance career, I can’t believe that the prestigious health system hired me when I had no experience in medical writing.

 Professional associations are the best way to build a strong, trusting network and to meet people who can give you referrals.
+Volunteering and giving more than you take when networking are the best ways to get to know clients and colleagues and earn their trust.

 3. Consider Your Experience Broadly

-• Writing journal articles as a student in medical, nursing, or pharmacy school is relevant experience for freelance medical writers.
+For example, writing journal articles in medical, nursing, or pharmacy school can be relevant experience for freelance medical writers.
+Editing a newsletter for a club, nonprofit, or other organization can be relevant experience for freelance editors.

-• Any writing or editing you’ve done
+Transferable skills matter too.
+Any writing or editing you’ve done may help.
+Other transferable skills include:

 • Analyzing information